-Located in Goshen, Virginia, USA, and operating on approximately 27 acres of land, the plant specializes in the production and treating of railway ties and timbers.
-The facility includes five pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 145,000 cubic meters.
+Located in Goshen, Virginia, USA, and operating on approximately 11 hectares of land, the plant specializes in the production and treating of railway ties and timbers.
+The facility includes five pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 145,000 cubic metres.
 The plant also includes a crosstie and switch tie mill capable of processing 1 million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.

-For the year ended December 31, 2009, there were no capital expenditures made at the Goshen plant.
-However, approximately US\$265,000, previously provided for as an environmental provision at the time of the BPB Corporation acquisition, was disbursed for the installation of containment for the tank car unloading facility.
+For the year ended December 31, 2010, there were capital expenditures made of approximately US\$725,000 at the Goshen plant.
+This included the installation of a new timber incisor for the bridge line and installation of a borate system.